-- Listen.
-Make it a point to listen to your friend describe what has caused the crisis and how he feels.
+- Listen - Make it a point to listen to your friend describe what has caused the crisis and how your friend feels.
 Make sure to show through your response that you have some understanding of what your friend is going through.
-For example, you can say, "I know that's got to be tough for you" or "You must be feeling really bad about this."
+For example, you can say, "I know that's got to be tough for you," or "You must be feeling really bad about this."

-- Evaluate safety.
-It's important to know right away whether a friend in crisis is at risk for self-harm or of harming another person.
+- Evaluate safety - It's important to know right away whether a friend in crisis is at risk for self-harm or of harming another person.
 Don't be afraid to ask about thoughts of suicide or violence.
-If you're concerned about someone's immediate safety, you must take action and stay with your friend until he or she is connected with the appropriate professional help.
+If you're concerned about someone's immediate safety, you must take action and stay with your friend until your friend is connected with the appropriate professional help.

-- Share your own experiences.
-It can be comforting for someone in crisis to know that others have had similar problems.
+- Share your own experiences - It can be comforting for someone in crisis to know that others have had similar problems.
 You can use your own experiences to show that you understand how your friend feels.
-And your friends will know by your example that emotional pain can be survived.
+And your friend will know by your example that emotional pain can be survived.

-- Decide how much you can give to your friend.
-Establishing some limits on the time you spend with your friend will provide reassurance that he or she is not overburdening you.
+- Decide how much you can give to your friend - Establishing some limits on the time you spend with your friend will provide reassurance that you are not overburdened by helping.
 Be sure to give yourself time away from the situation to take care of your own needs.
 But make sure that someone else is available to be with your friend.

-- Recognize the limits of your ability to help.
-You may need to involve others so that your friend has a support team rather than just you.
-It's also important to recognize that support from friends may not be enough to get him or her through the crisis, and that counseling from a professional may be needed.
+- Recognize the limits of your ability to help - You may need to involve others so that your friend has a support team rather than just you.
+It's also important to recognize that support from friends may not be enough to help through the crisis and that counseling from a professional may be needed.
 You may have to refocus your efforts on helping your friend accept counseling.